masumndc1/infrastructure/README.md

   add user public key in user's home directory.
 Another way to create image by [ansible-role-packer-incus](https://github.com/masumndc1/ansible-role-packer-incus)

-- Copy ansible_install.py script at target node to install ansible it (optional).

-- Copy sudo.yml to target host and run this playbook to give user admin privilege.

-- Edit all related yml file in host_vars,group_vars and inventories/hosts.yml.

 - Run housekeeping.yml playbook to setup user, some required packages etc.
+  Run users.yml to target host and run this playbook to give user admin privilege.

 ```
 ansible-playbook -i inventories/hosts housekeeping.yml -l ubu-lxd
 ```

-7. Run puppetcluster.yml to set up puppet master and agent if the node is freebsd.

-8. Run saltcluster.yml to install salt-master and salt-minion nodes. if the node is Ubunut/Centos.

-9. Run r10k.yml to install r10k in puppetmaster.

-10. Run deployment.yml to deploy environment in agent nodes.

-11. Run saltcluster.yml to install salt-master and salt-minion nodes.

-12. Run lxd.yml to install lxd package through snap.

-13. ssh to the node. run cd to change to home directory.Run `sudo lxd init` manually in all nodes.
-Currently we have only 3 compute nodes in this cluster.
-Therefore It will be easier for us to initial lxd this way.When we have many compute nodes we can think of preseed and and using certificate inpreseed.

-14. Run quagga.yml against compute nodes.
-update all router-id in bgpd.conf file
+- Edit all related yml file in host_vars,group_vars and inventories/hosts.

+- Copy ansible_install.py script at target node to install ansible it (optional).

+##  lxd container specific which also applicable to incus containers.

-15. SideNote: How to remove lxd service from a node.
+- SideNote: How to remove lxd/incus service from a node.

     ```
     sudo lxc list
     sudo lxc stop <lxd_container_name>